walemen52/bootCampDayThree/README.md

 # Testing
 To run test for the joke Application, use the command: npm test.
 # Installation
 All the dependencies need to be installed to run the application.
-Use the command: npm install to install the dependencies.
+Use the command: "npm install" to install the dependencies.
 # Author
 Olawale Hamzat Animashaun